jsalinasf/cheat_sheets/kubernetesCommands.md

 *Memory limit is not a hard limit.
 If a POD tries to constantly overpass this limit, it will be terminated *State OOMKilled means that the pod run out of memory = OOMKilled means Out of Memory Killed

+### DAEMON SETS

+DaemonSets make sure there is always one POD in every node of the cluster

+It is recommended to use for deploying apps that make the use of "agents".
+Instead of installing an agent on the Node, you deploy it as a Pod.

+A few examples of apps that could be deployed as DaemonSets:

+1. Logging
+1. Monitoring
+1. Network Applicances
+1. kube-proxy

+The DaemonSet definition File is pretty similar to the ReplicationSet one, the only difference is the Kind:

+    apiVersion: apps/v1
+    kind: DaemonSet
+    metadata:
+      name: myreplicasetname
+      labels:
+    	app: guestbook
+    	tier: frontend
+    spec:
+      replicas: 2
+      selector:
+    	matchLabels:
+    	  tier: frontend
+      template:
+    	metadata:
+    	  labels:
+    		app: guestbook
+    		tier: frontend
+    	spec:
+    	  containers:
+    	  - name: mycontainername
+    		image: nginx

+To list all DaemonSets in all namespaces:

+	kubectl get daemonsets --all-namespaces

+Here is an example of a definition file for a DaemonSet:

+	apiVersion: apps/v1
+	kind: DaemonSet
+	metadata:
+	  name: elasticsearch
+	  namespace: kube-system
+	spec:
+	  selector:
+		matchLabels:
+		  app: fluentd-elasticsearch
+	  template:
+		metadata:
+		  name: fluentd-elasticsearch-pod
+		  labels:
+			app: fluentd-elasticsearch
+		spec:
+		  containers:
+		  - name: fluent-elasticsearch-container
+			image: k8s.gcr.io/fluentd-elasticsearch:1.20

 ## Kubernetes YAML Files Templates

 ### POD